nwutils/nw-react-cra-example/README.md

             "dev:linuxtools": "concurrently \"react-devtools\" \"npm start\" \"wait-on http://localhost:3042 && export NWJS_START_URL=http://localhost:3042; nw --enable-logging=stderr .\"",
         }
         ```
+        Note: Both `eslintConfig` and `scripts` should already exist.
+The above items should be added to the existing sections.

 3. Add the following to `nw-react\.env` (new file):
     ```